SAP/spartacus-docs/_pages/dev/styling-and-page-layout/storefront-themes.md

 Once a theme name is resolved, the storefront's `ThemeService` applies it as a CSS class on the application's root element, reacting to changes without requiring a page reload.

-If the `applyBaseSiteThemeFromCms` feature toggle is not enabled, the CMS `theme` field is only honored through the standard site-context resolution.
+If the `applyBaseSiteThemeFromCms` feature toggle is not enabled, or you are working with a storefront app that is version 221121.15 or earlier, the CMS `theme` field is only honored through the standard site-context resolution.
 In practice this means the following:

 - If you set the theme statically in your Spartacus configuration (`context.theme`), that value is used.
 - The `theme` field from the base site is resolved dynamically from the CMS **only** when `context.baseSite` is **not** statically configured (so that `SiteContextConfigInitializer` runs and fetches the base site).